naps62/nixos-config/home/common/programs/claude/commands/merge.md

 Merge a branch from the worktree.
 If you're currently working on a worktree, assume that's the one I'm referring to.

+Start by committing any staged and unstaged changes.
+I may have made changes to the worktree manually.
-Start by merging back the new main branch, since I may have made changes to it.
+Then merge back the new main branch, since I may have made changes to it.

 # Language specific: